houssam-mahlous/mini-bcr/README.md

 ## Twitter Client Configuration

-In order to use your own developer credentials, create a JSON file and store the credentials within
+There are multiple ways to use your own developer credentials

 ### Using a json file